-A reciprocity clause in the regulation effectively imposes EU hazard-based antibiotic use measures on milk producers in countries that export to the EU, including the United States.
-Although the initial list of antimicrobials in this legislation is not presently expected to negatively impact U.S. dairy producers, the impact of future amendments may be severe, as veterinarians in countries wanting to export to the EU will lose their capacity to determine the best options available to prevent, control, and treat animal disease, including options vetted by the science-based risk assessment process for global food safety standards established by the Codex Alimentarius Commission (Codex).
+A reciprocity clause in the regulation effectively imposes EU hazard-based antibiotic use measures on milk producers in countries that export to the European Union, including the United States.
+Although the initial list of antimicrobials in this legislation is not presently expected to negatively impact U.S. dairy producers, the impact of future amendments may be severe, as veterinarians in countries wanting to export to the European Union will lose their capacity to determine the best options available to prevent, control, and treat animal disease, including options vetted by the science-based risk assessment process for global food safety standards established by the Codex Alimentarius Commission (Codex).
 This may result in negative consequences for food safety, public health, and animal health and welfare.
 Third countries may be impacted directly because food operators may not be able to use products they currently use, including those deemed safe and effective by national competent authorities.
 In the case of dairy cattle, there are several negative consequences anticipated from this legislation for the most common disease in cows (mastitis) and in calves (diarrhea) if EU Article 118 restricts use of WHO antibiotics deemed medically important by the WHO.

-In September 2022, the EU announced that the Commission is working to put in place additional legislation that allows for an efficient implementation of the new regulation in order to curb antimicrobial resistance (AMR).
-It is currently developing detailed rules regarding the use of antimicrobials that third countries will need to fulfil in order to export animals and products of animal origin for human consumption to the EU.
-NMPF and USDEC are anticipating the adoption of secondary legislation to implement the prohibition to import animals and animal products treated with antimicrobials reserved for human treatment.
-Despite significant resistance from trading partners, the EU has continued down this path to force third countries to follow EU antibiotic protocols.
+In September 2022, the European Union announced that the Commission was working to put in place additional legislation that allows for an efficient implementation of the new regulation in order to curb antimicrobial resistance (AMR).
+Despite significant resistance from trading partners, the EU continued down the path to force third countries to follow EU antibiotic protocols, and developed detailed rules regarding the use of antimicrobials third countries will need to fulfill in order to export animals and products of animal origin for human consumption to the European Union.
+As such, in July 2023, the European Union published the language of its new antimicrobial related health certificate attestations, notified to the WTO as G/SPS/N/EU/656, that all trading partners will be required to attest to following the implementation phase-in period.

-NMPF and USDEC are very concerned that the EU's reciprocity principle is another indication of the EU's non-science-based approach to undermining the WTO's rules-based system and of wielding access to its market to drive changes in the production practices of its trading partners that are not lawfully up to the EU to dictate.
+NMPF and USDEC are very concerned that the European Union's reciprocity principle is another indication of the EU's non-science-based approach to undermining the WTO's rulesbased system and of wielding access to its market to drive changes in the production practices of its trading partners that are not lawfully up to the European Union to dictate.
 Such a blanket ban on imports of products with differing AMR regulations is incompatible with a "risk analysis" approach to controlling the spread of antimicrobials.
-As such, the EU would be at risk of contravening the principles of the sanitary and phytosanitary (SPS) agreement.
+As such, the European Union would be at risk of contravening the principles of the sanitary and phytosanitary (SPS) agreement.